privacyguides/privacyguides.org/docs/ai-chat.md

 ![DuckDuckGo logo](assets/img/ai-chat/duckai.png){align=right}

 **DuckDuckGo AI Chat** is a web frontend for AI models.
 It is made by the popular [search engine provider](search-engines.md) of the same name.

+DuckDuckGo give you access to open-weights models from Meta and Mistral, as well as proprietary models from Anthropic and OpenAI.
+To protect your IP adress and prevent fingerprinting, DuckDuckGo proxies your chats through their servers.

 [:octicons-home-16: Homepage](https://duck.ai){ .md-button .md-button--primary }
 [:simple-torbrowser:](https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/chat){ .card-link title="Onion Service" }
 [:octicons-eye-16:](https://duckduckgo.com/aichat/privacy-terms){ .card-link title="Privacy Policy" }